Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 ### Client hierarchy

 In the interest of simplifying the API surface, we've made separate clients for sending and receiving events:

 - [EventHubProducerClient][EventHubProducerClient] is the sync client to send events.
 [EventHubProducerAsyncClient][EventHubProducerAsyncClient] is the corresponding async client.
 - [EventProcessorClient][EventProcessorClient] is what you would typically use to read events from all partitions with an optional, but recommended checkpointing feature.
 - [EventHubConsumerClient][EventHubConsumerClient] is the sync client you would use for lower-level control of [EventData][EventData] consumption from a single partition.
 [EventHubConsumerAsyncClient][EventHubConsumerAsyncClient] is the corresponding async client.

 #### Instantiating clients

 In v3, the `EventHubClient` was instantiated via static overloads.
 The client contained both sync and async methods.
-A `PartitionReceiver` or `PartitionSender` could be created from this client. `EventHubClient
+A `PartitionReceiver` or `PartitionSender` could be created from this client.
+Reading events from all partitions was done via the `EventProcessorHost`.

-In v5, the creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder] while the [EventProcessorClient][EventProcessorClient] is created through the [EventProcessorClientBuilder][EventProcessorClientBuilder].
+In v5, the creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder].
+Reading events from all partitions is done through [EventProcessorClient][EventProcessorClient].
+The processor is created via [EventProcessorClientBuilder][EventProcessorClientBuilder].

 In v3: